DBProductions/angularjs-starter-app/README.md

 ### Run the application

-There is a simple server to use the project, run it with node.
+There is a simple server to use the project.
-The server holds some simple user data and can create, edit and delete them, there is no persistence.
+The server holds some user data and can create user entries, edit and delete them.
+There is no persistence, all the time the server gets restared the old state is gone.

     $ node server.js
-    Server listen on port 3000 browse at http://127.0.0.1:3000

 NPM is also configured to run the server.

     $ npm start

+## Testing

+The project contains configuration files for Grunt, Karma and Protractor.

-## Grunt
+### Grunt

 As default there are three tasks defined, jshint, jasmine and yuidoc.